-Brad Pitt and Angelina Jolie’s Controversial New Revelation Is Shocking!
+Brad Pitt And Angelina Jolie’s Controversial New Revelation Is Shocking!

 — La Voz dela Frontera (@lavozfrontera) March 15, 2017

 The also took turns in taking the children to different tourist spots around the country.
 Some or all of the kids even reportedly flew back and forth between Cambodia and Los Angeles to spend time with their father.
-In Thanksgiving last year, Jolie and her brood were in America while Pitt stayed at the family’s house in France and things must have started to cool down as the “Fury” actor went to visit the kids during Christmas.
+In Thanksgiving last year, Jolie and her brood were in America while Pitt stayed at the family’s house in France and things must have started to cool down as the Fury actor went to visit the kids during Christmas.

 It’s a great relief that all of the tension building around the former couple is starting to melt down.
 And having Brad spent 25 percent of the time with his sons and daughters marked a great milestone for the actor.